MarinaBraem/New-Data-Studio/Code/Project2_Marathon_Evolution/DIARY.md

 Perhaps this will be easier to manage.

 But I still wanna focus on the complete finisher number for the total, the men and the women.
+I talked with Simon about the proceed and the management for my story. w
 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –